The Mindfulness Revolution: Zombie Apocalypse or Productive Peace in a Frantic World?

 - Yes Honours Class

-The one-week programme is imagined as an intensive ‘retreat.’
+The week in January is imagined as an intensive ‘retreat.’

-The morning sessions will include meditation-labs, for class practice.
+The morning sessions in January will include meditation-labs, for class practice.

 The afternoon sessions will include more conventional academic seminars, covering the interrogation of mindfulness from the standpoint of various different scholarly disciplines, including psychology, philosophy, politics, history and religious studies.

-Daily written exercises (reflection), daily practices, presentation, final essay
+Daily written exercises (reflection), daily pracitces, presentation, final essay

 |Is part of||Programme type||Semester||Block|